apache/spark/docs/sql-programming-guide.md

 #### Reducer number

-In Shark, default reducer number is 1, and can be tuned by property `mapred.reduce.tasks`.
-In Spark SQL, reducer number is default to 200, and can be customized by the `spark.sql.shuffle.partitions` property:
+In Shark, default reducer number is 1 and is controlled by the property `mapred.reduce.tasks`.
+Spark SQL deprecates this property by a new property `spark.sql.shuffle.partitions`, whose default value is 200.
+Users may customize this property via `SET`:

 ```
 SET spark.sql.shuffle.partitions=10;